Snow Peak Collapsible Coffee Drip Review

 This isn't really made to accommodate large groups.
 However, brewing only takes around 3 minutes so, if you have more filters and coffee prepped, you can brew back-to-back quickly.

 The Snow Peak is built for portability.
-It collapses down flat for easy transport and storage, though the legs do stick out making it less compact than something like the GSI Outdoors Collapsible Java Drip or Primula Single Serve.
+It collapses down flat for easy transport and storage, though the legs do stick out, making it less compact than some of the other products in our review.

 Many people equate the Snow Peak brand name with titanium and are surprised to learn that this dripper is made out of stainless steel and weighs a whopping 4.8 ounces.
 For a low profile device optimized for travel and camping, this is on the heavy side.
-The benefit is that you won't be pouring hot water over plastic and steel is highly durable.
-Yes, there are quite a few lighter options in our review if you need that, but they are all made of plastic.
+The benefit is that you won't be pouring hot water over plastic, and steel is highly durable.
+Yes, there are a number of lighter-weight options in our review if you need that, but they are almost all made of plastic.

 This is not a cheap dripper, and you'll also need to purchase filters, but it's durable, compact, and stainless steel.
 The cheap cone options in our review are all plastic, and not everyone likes to brew with that.
 If you feel more comfortable with a non-toxic device that's easy to transport, then this is a solid option that will pay for itself over time.